 - Mint: has anti-microbial properties and can ease digestive upset.

-Labor Day is the last big outdoor party weekend of the summer, and as August’s intense heat has made a lingering return this week (it’s been unusually cool this summer — we’ve been spoiled), I know this vitamin water will get hit hard.
+Labor Day is the last big outdoor party weekend of the summer, and as August’s intense heat has made a lingering return this week (it’s been unusually cool this summer — we’ve been spoiled), I know this homemade vitamin water will get hit hard.
 I’ll be making plenty to have on hand to serve when the late day’s heat really kicks in.
-(Oh, the cocktails will be flowing freely, too, but tall, refreshing glasses of vitamin water over ice are a must to keep the body properly hydrated.)

 Kick back — a hammock would awesome — and enjoy the sunshine.